sacool/myMNIST/README.md

 # MNIST Classifier in TensorFlow

 Just a simple neural network MNIST classifier I built to teach myself.
-Nothing fancy, no convolutional layers or anything.
+Nothing fancy!

 Consistently gets 98% accuracy or more on the test set with only a couple minutes of training on my computer.